 The color of your urine changes with your hydration level but may also change due to pigments in your food or while taking medication.
 Certain color changes may signal a health condition that needs medical attention.

 Doctors refer to the standard color of your urine as “urochrome.”
 Urine naturally carries a yellow pigment.
 When you’re staying hydrated, your urine will be a light yellow, close-to-clear color.

 If you’re getting dehydrated, you’ll notice that your urine is becoming a deep amber or even light brown.
-Different pigments in the food you eat or medication that you take can be carried through your digestive tract and change the color of your urine.

 Sometimes your urine color can be a sign of a health condition that you need to address.